bigmosi/Leader-board/README.md

 # Project Name

-> My Portfolio
+> LEADEROARD APPLICATION
--It's project built using HTML and CSS to see how github flow works.
+-It's project built using HTML, JavaScript and CSS to see how github flow works.

 ## Built With